christinazcode/aiarchies/4.ADRs/008_Use_BM25_as_the_Initial_Ranking_Model.md

+## Title

-# Architectural Decision Record (ADR): Selecting BM25 as the Initial Ranking Model for a Self-Hosted RAG System
+008: Selecting BM25 as the Initial Ranking Model for a Self-Hosted RAG System

 ## Status
 Accepted